Information for term Chinese Language & Culture

 Learn more about daily life on a high school study abroad program by reading our blog.

-> Private bedroom in home of carefully screened host family.
-Most of our host families in Shanghai have hosted CIEE students for at least 3 years.
+Private bedroom in home of carefully screened homestay.
+Most of our homestays in Shanghai have hosted CIEE students for at least 3 years.

-> CIEE resident staff available 24/7.
+CIEE resident staff available 24/7.

 Program BlogsClick to Open

 - Master new skills in martial arts like tai chi, or try your hand at Chinese painting or calligraphy in classes with your peers.

 - Take part in a “Master Chef” style cooking competition against your Chinese friends.

 - Gain an inside look and a new perspective on a guided city tour of Shanghai.

 - Learn about mile-high skyscrapers and more at the Shanghai Urban Planning Exhibition Hall.

 - Visit an authentic tea house and awe-inspiring landmarks like the Jade Buddha Temple.